timescale/docs/api/_hyperfunctions/statistical-aggregates/stats_agg/covariance.md

   type: accessor, 2D
   aggregates:
     - stats_agg()
+api_details:
   summary: >-
     Calculate the covariance from the values in a statistical aggregate.
     The calculation uses linear least-squares regression.
   signatures:
     - language: sql
       code: |-
         covariance(
             summary StatsSummary2D,
             method TEXT
         ) RETURNS DOUBLE PRECISION
   parameters:
     required:
       - name: summary
         type: StatsSummary2D
         description: >-
           The statistical aggregate produced by a `stats_agg` call
     optional:
       - name: method
         type: TEXT
         description: >-
           The method used for calculating the covariance.
 The two options are `population` and `sample`, which can be abbreviated to `pop` or `samp`.
           Defaults to `sample`.
     returns:
       - column: covariance
         type: DOUBLE PRECISION
         description: >-
           The covariance of the least-squares fit line
   examples:
     - description: >-
         Calculate the covariance of independent variable `y` and dependent variable `x` for each 15-minute time bucket.
       command:
         language: sql
         code: |-
           SELECT
               id,
               time_bucket('15 min'::interval, ts) AS bucket,
               covariance(stats_agg(y, x)) AS summary
           FROM foo
           GROUP BY id, time_bucket('15 min'::interval, ts)
 ---